paquettm/eComH24S1/Internationalization.md

 Localisation is providing a translation of language and formats for the application.

 There are many ways to proceed for this, but one of the most widespread utility to provide these services is gettext.
-Gettext is so popular because it loads language definitions in memory and can serve up results to web clients based on their language settings, with minimal code added to our applications.
+Gettext popular because it loads language definitions in memory and can serve up results to web clients based on their language settings, with minimal code added to our applications.
+Sadly however, gettext is hard to get working... so we will use the Translation component of Symfony, while keeping the same level of simplicity as gettext in our views.

 More specifically,
-- Strings in our views will be output by a gettext function instead of directly.
-This will imply that each string is output from the `_()` function within a php output block `<?= ?>` as follows `<?=_('string')?>`.
+- Strings in our views will be output by a function instead of directly.
+More specifically, each string is output by the `__()` (two underscores) function within a php output block `<?= ?>` as follows `<?=__('string')?>`.
-- These strings will then get extracted by a tool, xgettext, and placed in a localisation template.
+- These strings will then get extracted by the xgettext tool and placed in a localisation template.
 - Code to select the language is run at each request.

 The process of localisation will use the localisation template and translation files will be placed in a strict folder structure.